 Similarly, a Limited Liability Company or LLC is a popular entity formation due to the fact that it affords the owner, referred to as the “Member,” limited liability protection from the Company’s debts, losses and liabilities.
 LLCs are a bit more flexible from the tax perspective and may be taxed as a partnership or an S-Corporation.
 If the LLC has only one member then, by default, the LLC is a “disregarded entity” for tax purposes and the member is not recognized by the IRS as separate from the entity but the individual may actively make the election to be taxed as an S-Corporation.
 When determining whether to be taxed as a partnership or an S-Corporation a CPA should be consulted to determine the most tax efficient structure for a business owner.

 The determination of the correct type of structure looks to several different factors.
 The type of business, owner relationships, and plan for the future will all impact what type of structure is best for a particular individual business owner.
-Please contact our team to schedule a consultation with one of our business planning attorneys to evaluate what is best for you and your business.
+Please contact our team to schedule a consultation with one of our start-up business planning attorneys to evaluate what is best for you and your business.